NUS-CS2100DE/labs/docs/prerequisites.md

 ## Software required

 The software you will use to program your FPGA board is [Vivado](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vivado.html).
 Installation instructions can be found [on the CG3207 website](https://nus-cg3207.github.io/labs/Vivado_Installation_and_Getting_Started/vivado_install_guide/).
+Please install Vivado before coming for your first lab in Week 3.

 To explore RISC-V assembly, we will use the [RARS architecture simulator](https://github.com/TheThirdOne/rars).
 This runs on Windows, macOS and Linux, and does not require any installation and can be run by double clicking the downloaded jar file or by running `java -jar filename.jar` where `filename` is the name of the jar file you downloaded.